TuftsWeatherExtreme/NEXRADTurbulencePrediction/README.md

 All of the compressed inputs we trained our model on can be found [here](https://drive.google.com/drive/folders/1OT9lSk_fwXce2n7T9Yg8XN_Vt4FN7rBs?usp=share_link)

-*Note: It's possible not all of the data in this folder was from radar scans that occurred prior to the PIREP's report.
-This was fixed later but not all data was recomputed*
+*Note: It's possible not all of the data in this folder was from radar scans that occurred prior to the pilot report.
+This was fixed later but not all data was regenerated.*

 ### Additional Routes
 The [Additional Routes](/additional_routes/) directory contains all the work we did exploring methods and datasets